 return builder.build()

 The WorkflowBuilder defines the DAG by registering directed edges.
-The framework validates all edges at build time, checking type compatibility between executor inputs and outputs.
+The framework validates all edges at build time.
+It checks that executor inputs and outputs match.

 Streaming Interface